 At the same time, however, this music may be perceived as difficult to interpret by North Americans who are outside of its traditions.
 In effect, and perhaps due to this reason, there is actually less Latin American classical music being performed in this country than one might think.
 In fact, many major symphony orchestras do not program a single Latin American work across an entire season; similarly, the conductors of university orchestras are largely unlikely to include Latin American works on their programs.
 This problem also extends to the academic world.
 Although many traditional college music programs have been augmented by courses or programs in “world music,” the classical music of Latin America still receives less attention than it deserves.
 Indeed, at a recent convention of the world’s largest body of Latin Americanists, the Latin American Studies Association (LASA), out of the nearly 4000 papers that were presented, only one of these focused on Latin American classical music.

-In the meantime, if you would like to become part of this project in any way or form, please let us know.
+Next steps.Here at CILISiM, we are working hard every day to create, fund and implement our projects, programs and services.
+In the meantime, if you would like to become involved with our organization in any way or form, please let us know.

 The Cayambis Institute for Latin American Studies in Music (CILASiM) is a 501(c)(3) nonprofit organization, EIN 84-272763.